 During 2020, management advised the Audit Committee that each set of financial statements reviewed had been prepared in accordance with United States generally accepted accounting principles, and reviewed significant accounting and disclosure matters with the Audit Committee.
 The Audit Committee discussed with EY the matters required to be discussed by the applicable standards of the Public Company Accounting Standards Board ("PCAOB") and the SEC.
-The Audit Committee also discussed with EY matters relating to their independence from management and the Company, including the written disclosures and the letter from EY required by applicable required to for PAOB regarding the independent auditors' communications with the Audit Committee is responsible for approving the services provided by the independent auditor and the associated fees.
+The Audit Committee also discussed with EY matters relating to their independence from management and the Company, including the written disclosures and the letter from EY required by applicable requirements of the PCAOB regarding the independent auditors' communications with the Audit Committee concerning independence.
+The Audit Committee is responsible for approving the services provided by the independent auditor and the associated fees.
 The Audit Committee concluded that EY is independent from management and the Company and that all audit and non-audit services were pre-approved.